 As such, it’s often better than a seller does not get an appraisal as a way to justify the asking price.
 The buyer’s lender will still want to see their one from an independent source.

 Appraisals are a standard part of any real estate purchase that requires mortgage financing.
 Understanding how they work will make the buying process for both the buyer and seller much more manageable.
 If you’re a seller, especially for a townhouse, expect to be dealing with this when a potential buyer shows up.

 How to Deal With a Low Appraisal When Buying

 Your lender insists that you hire an appraiser to estimate the fair market value of the property.
-The appraisal is important to your bank since the home is the collateral backing the loan.
+The appraisal is essential to your bank since the home is the collateral backing the loan.
 It is not a simple matter in New York City since there are many factors.

 Appraisers use their best tools to estimate the value, and they can come up with a different figure than you and your agent.
 There are times where it will be lower than your accepted offer, which presents a problem for your loan approval.
-However, there are certain actions you can take to rectify the situation.
+However, there are specific actions you can take to rectify the situation.

 Ask for a do-over

 You can ask for a second appraisal from your bank.
-To do this, request your lender provide you with a list of approved appraisers.
+To do this, request your lender to provide you with a list of approved appraisers.
 You want to make sure the new company is familiar with New York City’s market.
 Your agent can assist by providing the appraiser with recent comparable sales.
 Keep in mind that you likely need to pay the extra fee for another appraisal since buyers typically bear the cost.